Jasminethecreator/hardware-troubleshooting-issue-trax/README.md

 ## Scenario

 This lab simulated the role of an IT support technician resolving multiple hardware-related tickets in a help desk environment using the Issue Trax ticketing platform.
-Each ticket required troubleshooting, issue resolution, professional documentation, and ticket closure.
+Each ticket required troubleshooting, issue resolution, documentation, and ticket closure.

 ## Tasks Completed